ar-pa/HMC-manual/README.md

 story, input, output, constraints samples

+Use proper English.
+For example "no more than once" doesn't mean "zero or one time" in normal English.
+Note that Codeforces is not proper way to learn English (while I learnt English from it).
+So if you want to say "no more than once", write "zero or one time".
+Otherwise grammar verification team changes it to "exactly once".

 To write in latex format, single dollar sing is not enough, use two, like: `$$x$$`.

 Dear setters, to make statements more clear, let's add more than one sample test cases.